Bolívar Urrutia Parrilla

-Colonel Bolívar Urrutia Parrilla (1 December 1918 – 2 June 2005) was a Panamanian soldier and former President of Panama along with José María Pinilla Fábrega from 1968 to 1969.
+Colonel Bolívar Urrutia Parrilla (1 December 1918 – 2 June 2005) was a Panamanian soldier and former President of Panama along with José María Pinilla from 1968 to 1969.

 Biography

 Urrutia was a Panamanian soldier who commanded, alongside José María Pinilla, the military junta which overthrew elect president Arnulfo Arias on October 11, 1968.
 After the coup d'état, Urrutia and Pinilla took on together the charge of President of Panama.
 They governed together until the military junta was replaced by a civil junta on December 16, 1969, with president Demetrio Basilio Lakas.
 He died on June 2, 2005, at the age of 86.